Episode 7 (Humans series 1): Ratings

 In the UK, the episode aired on 26 July 2015; it was watched live by 4.127 million viewers on Channel 4, and viewed by 4.830 million people including people who watched Channel 4 +1.
-1.13 million viewers watched "Episode 7" in the U.S. when it first aired on 9 August 2015, with 0.4% of adults 18-49 in the country watching the show.
+1.13 million viewers watched "Episode 7" in the US when it first aired on 9 August 2015, with 0.4% of adults 18-49 in the country watching the show.

 Reviews

 Brandon Nowalk from The A.V.
 Club gave a rating of B+ to this episode, summarising that "most of the episode is about pairing up the different humans with the different conscious synths, each to great effect", particularly complimenting the "crackerjack comic duo" of Niska and Sophie.
 Matt Fowler of IGN scored the episode 7.4 out of 10.
 Fowler "really liked Odi and George's final moments together", described the "Beatrice reveal" as "a good twist" and complimented the scenes between Niska and Sophie.
 However, he said that the episode contained "too much dopey family drama for a penultimate episode" and "really pushed the limits of how many times characters could change their mind within the course of forty some odd minutes".
 Paul Dailly from TV Fanatic gave the seventh episode a score of 4.5 out of 5.
 Dailly opined that it was "another solid episode" of Humans, which was "continuing to improve by the week".

 Neela Debnath of Express gave the episode a very positive review, saying "Humans continues to compel us and keep us wanting more.
 Even detractors of sci-fi will be hooked onto the show pretty quickly."
 Kyle Fowle of Entertainment Weekly described the episode as "essentially one long meditation on the implications of synth consciousness" and summarised the plot as "the synths and the Hawkins family hurry to save Max while Karen and Hobb form an unlikely partnership."
 According to Hannah Verdier in The Guardian, "this episode had the sharpest lines of the series" and "Sophie teaching Niska to play with dolls was beautifully done."